Leadership traits define an organization and correlate with profitability and success.

 - Learn your industry inside out.

-- Show off your knowledge, but always admit when you don't know something.
+- Share your knowledge openly, but always admit when you don't know something.

 - Focus on building poise and conviction into your leadership style.

-- Develop an awareness of your strengths and weaknesses.
+- Develop a clear awareness of your strengths and weaknesses.

-To be a great manager, you need to know where your strengths and weaknesses lie.
-This enables you to accurately fill skill gaps and play to your strengths while providing backup for your weaknesses where necessary.
-Emotional intelligence lies at the heart of self-awareness.
-It's crucial to take responsibility and compensate for shortcomings accordingly.
+Accountability is one of the most important leadership qualities and traits.
+To be a great leader, you need to know where your strengths and weaknesses lie.
+This allows you to fill skill gaps, play to your strengths and provide backup where needed.
+Emotional intelligence lies at the heart of this self-awareness.
+Taking responsibility and compensating for shortcomings is crucial.

 How to foster these leadership qualities: